-Under Nevada law, a third-time DUI conviction is treated as a category B felony even if there is no accident or injuries.
-DUI-third defendants are not eligible for probation.
+In Nevada, a third-offense DUI is prosecuted as a category B felony even if there is no accident or injuries.
+Offenders are not eligible for probation.
 Penalties include a mandatory 1 to 6 years in state prison and fines of up to $5000.00.

 - 1 to 6 years in Nevada State Prison;

 - $2,000 to $5,000 in fines;